ChristianGrimberg/powershell-training/README.md

         --$a # 1 -> Decrement before
         ```

-* Filtering and sorting the results using the pipeline:
+* Filtering and sorting results using the pipeline:
     ```powershell
     Get-ChildItem -Path ./ | Where-Object -Property Extension -like "*.txt" # Example filtering by extension Get-ChildItem -Path ./ | Sort-Object -Property Length # Example sorting in the specific path